Ankle

 How are common ankle ligament injuries diagnosed?

 A physiotherapist will usually assess how the injury happened, where your pain sits, how much swelling you have, and whether you can walk.
-They will also test ligament tenderness, ankle movement, loading tolerance, and balance.
+They may test ligament tenderness, ankle movement, loading tolerance, balance, and functional control.
 If your symptoms suggest a fracture, severe syndesmosis injury, or another structural problem, imaging may be recommended.

 If you want broad public-health advice on early care, Healthdirect’s guide to sprained ankle management is a useful reference.